 A place to bury negativism

-An image of Baguio City always evokes a positive memory of fresh air, panoramic view of valleys and ragged mountain ranges, the sweet taste of strawberries and the glorious scent of countless flowers.
+An image of Baguio City always evokes a positive memory of fresh air, panoramic view of valleys and rugged mountain ranges, the sweet taste of strawberries and the glorious scent of countless flowers.
 But one particular tourist attraction literally buries all the bad vibes in the world.
 The Cemetery of Negativism is a graveyard (not for corpses) but for negative thoughts.
 Headstones are each engraved with negative thoughts accompanied by childlike cartoon drawings to remind people that negativity should be buried six feet under the ground.
 A sample epitaph reads like this: “Conceived 11 Nov.
 1905.
 It’s not possible.
 Still not born.”

 The next time you take a trip up north to Baguio, you’ll come filled with more wonder as you escape from city life and relax in the cool environment.